-TRAJECTORY - the curved, aerial path traveled by a projectile.
+TRAJECTORY - the curved, aerial path traveled by a projectile; typically modeled as a straight line for short-range paths.

 TRANSFER STAIN - a bloodstain resulting from contact between a blood-bearing surface and another surface.

 TRANSIENT EVIDENCE - evidence that is changing over time, which may be affected by the scene conditions; evidentiary value will be lost if not preserved, protected, or documented (e.g. smells, a wet surface that is drying).